iloire/watchmen/README.md

   b) **Define Postmark and notifications settings:**

 		exports.notifications = {
-			Enabled: true, //if disabled, just console messages on site down
+			Enabled: false, //if disabled, no email will be sent (just console messages)
-			To: 'ivan@iloire.com'
+			To: 'ivan@iloire.com',
-		}

-		exports.postmark = {
+			postmark : {
-			From: 'your-email-here',
+				From: 'ivan@iloire.com',
 				Api_key : 'your-postmark-key-here'
 			}
+		}

+  c) **Define logging options**

+		exports.logging = {
+			Enabled: true,
+			base_path : '/Users/ivanloire/dev/node/watchmen/logs/' //use last "/"
+		}

-  c) **Run watchmen**
+  d) **Run watchmen**

 		$ node watchmen.js

-  or probably you would want to use **forever** to run it in the background (more commmon)
+  or more probably you would want to use **forever** to run it in the background

 		$ forever start watchmen.js

 ## History

+**0.3**

+  - Logs "site down" and "site back up" messages to a file (logs in a different file per host)
+  - Fix bug when reading url_conf.attempts on site back.

 **0.2**

-  - Allow POST method (for testing forms)
+  - Allow POST method (for testing forms).
-  - Added Marak/colors.js to output success and error messages
+  - Added Marak/colors.js to output success and error messages.
-  - Displays request duration time
+  - Displays request duration time.
-  - Refactoring
+  - Refactoring.

 **0.1**